But what is the biggest culprit contributing to small business failure? Not surprisingly, it’s a lack of revenue.

 People also love to watch videos of your customers giving feedback, so ask if they’d agree to be filmed while singing your praises.
 Most customers who’ve had a great experience working with you will be happy to help.

-Now that you know why you should be implementing a content marketing strategy for your small business, as well as some of the formats that can be used to convey this content, it’s time to shape your plan of action.
+Now that you know why you should be implementing a content marketing strategy for your small business and which formats to use, it’s time to shape your action plan.

 Keep in mind that much of the content marketing how-tos out there can be applied to small businesses in general, and if you’re a small business owner who has questions about how to implement content marketing strategies specific to your business, reach out to us.

 We love to uncomplicate the process of navigating what can seem like a wild digital sales and marketing landscape.